This delicious recipe for butternut squash cake is a great way to use up an autumn bumper crop of squash or pumpkin. Easily adapted to be vegan.

 Butternut squash cake

-- Half a medium-sized butternut or other squash chopped into 2cm cubes
+- Half a medium-sized butternut squash or a 400g tin of pumpkin puree chopped into 2cm cubes

 - 100 g caster sugar

 - 100 g unsalted butter or dairy free spread